-This article presented an efficient approximate algorithm, ORPHEUS, developed for the optimization of design complexity in TMCM operations and described the multiplierless design of folded DSP blocks, including the transposed form FIR filters, DCTs, and ICTs.
+This article presented an efficient approximate algorithm ORPHEUS developed for the optimization of design complexity in TMCM operations and described the multiplierless design of folded DSP blocks including the transposed form FIR filters, DCTs, and ICTs.
 Experimental results on TMCM algorithms showed that ORPHEUS generally finds better solutions than existing algorithms, although it cannot always guarantee the best solution.
-Experimental results on TMCM architectures indicated that the use of the mux-add architecture and the solutions of ORPHEUS become more efficient with respect to the mux-mul architecture on $m \times n$ TMCM instances with a large m and a small n value.
+Experimental results on TMCM architectures indicated that the use of mux-add architecture on $m \times n$ TMCM instances with a large m and a small n value.
 However, there still exist TMCM instances on which the mux-mul architecture leads to TMCM designs with the least area.
 Experimental results on FIR filters and linear DSP transforms showed that the fully and partially folded architectures present alternative circuits so that a designer can choose the one that fits best in an application.
-It was indicated that the folded design of DSP blocks including a small number of outputs and a small number of multipliers may occupy less area when realized using generic multipliers, rather than its design under the shift-adds architecture.
+It was indicated that the folded design of DSP blocks including a small number of outputs and a small number of multipliers may occupy less area when realized using generic multipliers rather than its design under the shift-adds architecture.